 Mattress thickness also affects its firmness level.
 For this reason, The Eco Terra's latex mattresses are available in medium and medium-firm levels of firmness.
 The medium mattress is ideal for most sleepers and sleeping positions.

 Sleepers use mattress toppers to change the firmness of their mattress.
 For instance, softer mattress toppers make firm mattresses plusher, and more comfortable to sleep on.
 However, mattress toppers add a few more inches to mattresses, making them thicker.
-If you need a topper for these reasons, or more, look no further than the Eco Terra 100% Natural Latex Topper.
+If you need a topper for these reasons, or more, look no further than the natural latex topper.

 Because this topper consists of 100% natural latex, it does more than change how your mattress feels.
 For instance, it improves your mattress's breathability, reduces allergy irritations, and adds more plushness to your bed.